School Field Trips

 Booking a Field Trip

+• We are now taking reservations for the 2025-2026 school year.
+The Science Mill is open to field trips Wednesday-Friday when school is in session.
 We can sometimes accommodate groups on Mondays or Tuesdays as well.
 Arrival times are either 9:30, 10:00, or 10:30am.
 Please check with your transportation director before booking to see if there are restrictions on travel times for your school.

 • Please complete the reservation request form on the Reservations webpage.
 We will contact you within 3 business days to confirm your reservation.
 If you have further questions, please email programs@sciencemill.org

-• Yes.
-However, we do have a few policies regarding these groups.
-Contact programs@sciencemill.com for more information.
+• Yes. however, we do have a few policies regarding these groups.
+Contact programs@sciencemill.org for more information.
 As another option, we have dedicated days each month for Homeschool Families and groups.
 Please visit our Homeschool Day page for more information.

 • Full payment by check or credit card is due no later than two weeks before your visit.
 Please call 844-263-6405 ext.1007 with any questions regarding payment.